bmatsuo/go-dbus/README.markdown

 ----------

 Object introspection is done automatically.
-It provides a way to inspect the methods and signals of the.
+It provides a way to inspect the methods and signals of an object.
 To retrieve the Introspect type describing an object

     intro := conn.Object(dest, path).Introspect()